VladimirAlexiev/soml/owl2soml/README.md

 - The [PROV ontology deprecates inverses]( http://w3.org/TR/prov-o/#inverse-names): "When all inverses are defined for all properties, modelers may choose from two logically equivalent properties when making each assertion.
 Although the two options may be logically equivalent, developers consuming the assertions may need to exert extra effort to handle both (e.g., by either adding an OWL reasoner or writing code and queries to handle both cases).
 This extra effort can be reduced by preferring one inverse over another".
 - PROV defines `prov:inverse`, which declares what (string) name should be used for an inverse property, without triggering inverse inference (unlike `owl:inverseOf`)

+We consider using the following RDF props to specify this:
-- However, it doesn't define the cardinality of that inverse property.
+- `prov:inverse` (string) that specifies the name of a virtual inverse, resolved against `vocab_prefix`.
+However, it doesn't define the cardinality of that inverse.

-We can use `prov:inverse` or a custom prop `soml:inverseAlias` to specify this.
+- `so:inverseAliasOf` (property) that specifies a virtual inverse prop, with optional characteristics including cardinality.

+Please note that unlike `owl:inverseOf` these are **not** symmetric: they point from a real prop to a virtual inverse.

 ### Missing Cardinality Information